-For this analysis of the Chinese domestic gold market I’ve relied on Chinese laws, annual reports drafted by the CGA, SGE, PBOC and Shanghai Futures Exchange (SHFE), next to sources in China at commercial banks and individual traders.
+For our analysis of the Chinese domestic gold market I’ve relied on Chinese laws, annual reports drafted by the CGA, SGE, PBOC and Shanghai Futures Exchange (SHFE), next to sources in China at commercial banks and individual traders.
 The aforementioned reports are:

-- China Gold Association (CGA) Gold Yearbook 2006, 2007, 2008, 2013 (Chinese)
+- China Gold Association (CGA) Gold Yearbook 2006, 2007, 2008, 2013 (Chinese).

-- SGE Annual Report 2007, 2008, 2009, 2010, 2011 (English and Chinese)
+- SGE Annual Report 2007, 2008, 2009, 2010, 2011 (English and Chinese).

-- China Gold Market Report 2008, 2009, 2010, 2011 (English and Chinese)
+- China Gold Market Report 2008, 2009, 2010, 2011 (English and Chinese).

 Most of these reports have been written in conjunction by the CGA, SGE, PBOC and SHFE.

-All the English reports were available on the SGE website until 2014, but now have been taken offline.
-Nowadays most information is only published in Chinese print.
+All the English reports were available on the SGE website until 2014, after which they’ve been taken offline.

 Prior to 2002 the Chinese gold market was practically non-existent.
-Back then the PBOC had the monopoly in trading gold in China and Chinese people were only allowed to buy jewelry in designated shops.
+Back then the PBOC had the monopoly in trading gold in China and the people were only allowed to buy jewelry in designated shops.
 In 2002 the PBOC erected its subsidiary the SGE to allow the free market to take over the the pricing and allocation of gold.
 However, the Chinese domestic gold market didn’t change over night.

-- Industrial and Commercial Bank of China
+- Industrial and Commercial Bank of China (ICBC)

-- China Construction Bank
+- China Construction Bank (CCB)

-- Bank of Communications
+- Agricultural Bank of China (ABC)

 - Bank of Shanghai